Puzzle solving tools hub

 The first live puzzle tools

-The live tools now cover Sudoku solving, Sudoku hints, Nonogram solving and Kakuro solving.
+The live tools now cover Sudoku solving, Sudoku hints, Nonogram solving, Kakuro solving, KenKen solving and Battleship solving.
 The Sudoku Solver accepts standard 9x9 grids, while the Sudoku Helper focuses on pencil marks, technique hints and one controlled move at a time.

-The Nonogram Solver lets you choose a custom width, height and clue group size, while the Kakuro Solver lets you build a cross sums grid with diagonal clue cells.
-Together, they help everyday solvers and puzzle makers test clue patterns before sharing or printing.
+The Nonogram Solver lets you choose a custom width, height and clue group size, the Kakuro Solver lets you build a cross sums grid with diagonal clue cells, the KenKen Solver handles arithmetic cages, and the Battleship Solver works with row clues, column clues, fleet lengths and next logical moves.

 How reference tools fit in